Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat command is used to Display the content of the /etc/passwd file cat first file1 file2 is used to desplay content of two files tail command is normaly used to display the first 10 lines of a file
+cat command is used to Display the content of the /etc/passwd file cat first file1 file2 is used to desplay content of two files tail command is normaly used to display the first 10 lines of a file head command is normaly used to display the first 10 lines of a file